Forget Dinner and Drinks: 19 Quirky Date Ideas in Melbourne

-Crap Music Dance Party is, as the name suggests, a dance party where only the crappest music is played (think 80’s dance, 90’s pop music, 00’s house and such).
+Crap Music Rave Party is, as the name suggests, a dance party where only the crappest music is played (think 80’s dance, 90’s pop music, 00’s house and such).

 DJ Tomás Ford is entertaining to say the least, donning costumes and taking requests from those dancing up a storm on the dance floor.

 Unlike NLNL, this event is held every couple of months or so, but if you and your date like to shake your tailfeathers on the d-floor, you’re sure to have a ball.

 If you have an interest in urban gardening, cooking, or sustainability in general, then this could be a great date idea for you.

 This two hour activity takes you along the Merri Creek, where tour leaders Adam and Annie demonstrate which weeds we can forage and add to our meals (and the health benefits of doing so), whilst advising what you should avoid at all costs (such as the very toxic Hemlock!).

 Tours are held every couple of weeks and priced at $25.